SEARCH: Monday, February 08, 2010

 EXERCISES TO AVOID

-Leg-Lifts: Leg-lifts put a tremendous amount of strain on your lower back.
-To lift your legs off the ground while lying on your back, the hip flexors pull against the pelvis, causing the lower back to tilt forward, causing strain.
+Straight Leg-Lifts: Leg-lifts put a tremendous amount of strain on your lower back.
+To lift your legs off the ground while lying on your back, the hip flexors pull against the pelvis, causing it to tilt forward.
+This can strain the lower back.
 Avoid straight-leg leg-lifts.
 Instead, while lying on your back, bring your heels up towards your buttocks, and point your knees out (away from each other).
-You should now be in a "frog-leg" position.
+You should now be in a"frog-leg" position.
 Placing your legs in this position removes the hip flexors from the motion and emphasizes the lower abdominal muscles.
 Put your hands, a pillow, or a towel under your lower back.
 Now, you can do a modified leg-lift.

 Bent-over Rows without support: NEVER do bent-over rows with a barbell.
 Instead, use a single dumbbell and exercise each side separately.
 For example, if you are going to exercise your left side, first place your right hand and right knee on a bench (your left foot is on the ground).
 Now, your spine is supported like a table with 3 legs.

 Dead Lifts: If you are looking for 1 exercise with the highest likelihood of producing a back injury, then this is it.
-For example, people with osteoporosis can injure their back by simply bending over to pick up a pencil.
-Imagine what kind of pressures are being exerted within your lower spine when you bend over at the waist and try to lift a barbell.
+People with osteoporosis can injure their back by simply bending over to pick up a pencil.
+Imagine what kind of pressures are being exerted within your lower spine when you bend over at the waist and try to lift a heavy barbell.

 SUMMARY

-The best treatment of back pain is prevention through regular exercise.
-But, if you already have back problems, consult your doctor before you begin any routine.
+The best strategy for dealing with back pain is prevention through regular exercise.
+But, if you already have back problems, consult your doctor before starting a new routine.

 Before beginning back-strengthening exercises, keep the following in mind: